JakubTabor/Unsupervised_Learning/README.md

 * And we derive following conclusions:

 # We also check the hierarhical clustering, but it gives us different conclusions
 * So in the final summary we are gonna use the information from our KMeans model

+# And that's the final summary of each 3 clusters